Dreksis/remote_kape/README.md

 - The computers.txt file containing a list of the computer names must be located in the deployment_package folder.
 - The KAPE package must be located in a folder named deployment_package.
 This can be changed by editing $source_dir and $computers_file variables

-## Mandatory Group Policy pre-requisits:
+## Mandatory Group Policy prerequisites:
 - Computer Configuration -> Administrative Templates -> Windows Components -> Windows Remote Management (WinRM)/WinRM Service:
     - Allow Remote Server Management through WinRM: Enabled IPV4 filter: *